 You will need a suitable hook for whatever yarn you are using.

-To make an oval, you will be working in the round.
+To make a crochet oval, you will be working in the round.
 The easiest method is to keep crocheting around in a spiral, i.e. not closing off each round with a slip stitch.

-- Start with 5 foundation ch.
-If you would like a longer oval, you can start with a longer ch.
+- Start with 5 foundation chains.
+If you would like a longer oval, you can start with a longer chain.

-- 3 sc into 2nd ch from hook.
+- 3 single crochets into 2nd chain from the hook.

 - Now rotate your work so that you can work into the other side of the foundation chain.
 Single crochet into the next 2 chains.

 - Repeat from *once more.

-- *( 2 sc into next st, sc into following st.) 3 times.
+- *( 2 sc into next stitch, sc into following stitch) 3 times.